-Look for an artist or creative professional you admire online, and you will almost certainly find that he or she has a website showcasing amazing work and prestigious awards and honors.
 Increasingly, this model is being used by academics, and for similar reasons: to both highlight and make public the findings and productions of highly individualized and unique careers.

 Like any other form of digital portfolio, a website portfolio is easy to update, maintain, and share.
 There are other benefits, however, that are uniquely tailored to an increasingly digital, pandemic-reactive HE industry.